jleehamilton/jleehamilton/README.md

 ---

 ### 🧶 Outside of Coding

-When I'm not coding, I like to crochet and come up with original ideas for web projects.
-I think every website has a story to tell, and I love using design to make those stories come to life.
+When I’m not coding, I enjoy crocheting and exploring creative ideas that inspire my web projects.

+I believe every website has a story to tell, and I love using design to make those stories come to life.

 ---

 ### 🌍 Connect with Me